fermyon/workshops/wasm-and-containers/workshop/00-setup.md

 ## Configuring your local environment for Spin

     First, you have to install and configure [Spin](https://fermyon.com/spin) by following the [instructions for your operating system from the Spin documentation](https://developer.fermyon.com/spin/install).
-This workshop assumes you're using Spin 2.0.
+This workshop assumes you're using Spin 2.5.
 You can check your version of Spin, by running `spin -V`.

 Templates and plugins required:
+TODO - DOTNET!!!
 ```bash
 $ spin plugins update
 $ spin plugins install cloud